cfjedimaster/raymondcamdendotcom/content/post/2017/01/31/using-packages-in-openwhisk.md

 * Packages, like actions, can have default parameters.
 This allows you to specify a default for every action in the package.
 In case you're curious, an action's default parameter takes precedence over a package's default parameter.
 (Thank you to Stephen Fink@IBM for clarifying that for me.)
 * The other big change is that packages can be shared with the wider world.
-You can specify a "public" setting (true or false) when creating or updating a package.
-By making it public, anyone can use it.
+You can specify a "shared" setting (true or false) when creating or updating a package.
+By making it shared, anyone can use it.
 To me, this is the biggest use case for packages - providing a way for you to collect related actions and then share them with others.
 * And then finally, OpenWhisk has a large set of shared packages called <code>whisk.system</code>.
 They